 - No need for a degree: When it comes to the creative industry, the degree doesn’t mean anything next to skills.
 Even if you decide to make animation for a living.
 If your portfolio is good, you’ll get the job.

 - You can test it first: It’s very frustrating to invest money and precious years of your life to study a certain specialty in a university only to find out it isn’t for you.
 Do you quit and start all over again or continue on the path because you have no other choice?
-Luckily, online courses and tutorials are like a test drive.
+Luckily, online courses and tutorials are like test drives.
 If you aren’t up to the task or decide that making animations isn’t something you enjoy, after all, you can always quit and find something else.

 - You can customize your program: You take courses only for the programs and techniques you need without having to go through mandatory courses you’re not interested in.

 - You make the schedule: If you’re already on a full-time job, you can take courses in your spare time during weekends.